 - Social Sciences

-As all the other COMPASS tests, the COMPASS reading test is also an untimed test.
+Like other sections, this section is also an untimed test.
 Hence it is encouraged that you take necessary steps and time to answer each question, and clear any doubts you have about any questions or instructions with test administers.
 You may even guess your answers, as each answer adds more clarity about your skills and abilities to the colleges, and wrong answers will not affect your scores negatively.

 How is the COMPASS Reading Test Important?

-Along with the other tests in the ACT COMPASS package administered at each institute, the COMASS reading test helps colleges understand your strengths and weaknesses, helps you choose the appropriate course for study, and also helps you join any extra programs to improve yourself in weaker areas.
-By looking at your COMPASS reading scores, colleges can understand your reading comprehension ability and predict your success in entry level courses.
-Colleges can also look at arranging for specific reading programs for students, if required, based on their COMPASS reading scores.
+Along with the other tests in the package administered at each institute, this component of the test helps colleges understand your strengths and weaknesses, helps you choose the appropriate course for study, and also helps you join any extra programs to improve yourself in weaker areas.
+By looking at your scores from this section, colleges can understand your reading comprehension ability and predict your success in entry level courses.
+Colleges can also look at arranging for specific reading programs for students, if required, based on their reading scores.

-This way, all COMPASS tests, including the COMPASS reading test help foresee any issues in your studies, and take remedial measures in time so as to avoid interruptions in the course; in addition to help placing you in appropriate courses.
+This way, all sections in this test series, including the reading test help foresee any issues in your studies, and take remedial measures in time so as to avoid interruptions in the course; in addition to help placing you in appropriate courses.